Khaja-DataBiz/Ecommerce_Sales/README.md

 ## Project Structure
 This repository contains the following files and folders:
-- `Dashboard/ECOMMERCE-sales.xlsx`: The main Excel file containing the interactive dashboard.
+- `Dashboard/ECOMMERCE-sales.xlsx`: Excel file containing the interactive dashboard.
-- `Data/`: (Optional) Folder to hold raw data files, if needed.
+- `Data/`: Raw data
-- `images/`: Folder for any relevant images or screenshots of the dashboard.
+- `images/`: Screenshots of the dashboard.

 ## Insights and Analysis
 The dashboard provides critical insights, including: